noodldocs/noodldocs.github.io/2.3/modules/validation/README.md

 });
 ```

-It's not much more complicated, it has an additional property **Email** that is both require and needs to be a valid email, with provided error messages.
+We have an additional property **Email** that is both required and needs to be a valid email, with provided error messages.

 A few notes on this example:

-- The **Validate** nodes **Enabled** input can be used to control if the validation should run or not.
+- The **Validate** node's **Enabled** input can be used to control if the validation should run or not.
 If it doesn't run it will not emit any error messages.
-This is connected to a **Switch** node that is false by default and when the save button is clicked it enables the validation.
-This a common wanted behavior to not show the error messages while the user is first inputting.
+In this example the **Enabled** input is connected to a **Switch** node that is false by default, and when the save button is clicked it enables the validation.
+Not showing the the error message until the user is done with the input is a common pattern.

-- The **Is Valid** output is used to determin if the form is valid and thus if the submit action should be performed.
+- The **Is Valid** output is used to determine if the form is valid and thus if the submit action can be performed.
 In this case the **Save User** action is not performed unless the _Only save if valid_ condition is true.

 - The **Name** and **Email** outputs from the **Validate** node are the ones that are sent to the action.
-The validation node can also perform modifiers on the property, such as trimming etc and the modified propertys are provided as outputs of the **Validate** node.
+The validation node can also perform modifiers on the properties, such as trimming etc and the modified properties are provided as outputs of the **Validate** node.

 The **Validate** node is based on the open source library [Yup](https://github.com/jquense/yup) and in the documentation you can find many more examples.
 Here are a few others that can be useful: